AlanVek/hdl_runner/README.md

 pip install hdl_runner
 ```

 All required Python dependencies (including Amaranth HDL and cocotb) are installed automatically.
-You will need at least one supported simulator (e.g., Verilator, Icarus Verilog, or GHDL) installed and available in your PATH.
+You will need at least one supported simulator installed and available in your PATH.

 If you want to run tests using the `test_` functions, you may want to install `pytest`: